endulum/groves-api/README.md

 Sets the `status` of the identified post to `ACTIVE` or `HIDDEN`.
 The authenticated user must either be the original author of this post, or have moderator privileges over the root community of this post.
 The root community of this post must be `ACTIVE`.

 - `freeze`: Required.
 Must be a boolean. `true` hides the post, `false` unhides it.

+> `POST /post/:postId/upvote` <sub>protected</sub>

+Adds or removes the authenticated user to the upvotes of the identified post.
+The post and its root community must both be `ACTIVE`.

+- `upvote`: Required.
+Must be a boolean. `true` adds an upvote if the user has not already done so, `false` removes the upvote if the user has upvoted.

+> `POST /post/:postId/downvote` <sub>protected</sub>

+Adds or removes the authenticated user to the downvotes of the identified post.
+The post and its root community must both be `ACTIVE`.

+- `downvote`: Required.
+Must be a boolean. `true` adds a downvote if the user has not already done so, `false` removes the downvote if the user has downvoted.

 ### Actions